Lord Mayor appointed as the Women’s first Philanthropy Ambassador

 Seeing first-hand the impact of philanthropy

-Ms Capp has recently visited some of the hospital’s key service areas that have received support from generous philanthropists.
+Ms Capp visited some of the hospital’s key service areas that have received support from generous philanthropists.

 - The Pauline Gandel Women's Imaging Centre which provides radiology and ultrasound services to diagnose and treat maternity and gynaecological issues in women and assist in the diagnosis of fetal and newborn disorders.
 The centre was established in 2008 thanks to the leadership and generous support of Gandel Foundation.
 The Women’s has a long-standing relationship with Gandel Foundation which more recently led to the establishment of the Gandel Simulation Service in partnership with The University of Melbourne Medical School